eddiegomezr94/AD-LAB/README.md

 <div align="center">
 <h1> Active Directory Domain Services Install </h1>
 </div>
 This tutorial outlines the prerequisites, installation, and internal use of Active Directory Domain Services in Azure virtual machines.
 This includes making two seperate virtual machines, one for the Domain Controller Database, and the other for a Client wanting to use the domain services for their company.
-The lab shows how to configure new admins and users to be able to connect from the Domain controller to the Client.
+The lab shows how to configure new admins and users to be able to connect from the Domain Controller to the Client.

 <h2> Environments and Technologies Used</h2>